carterjbastian/platform_api_documentation/source/index.html.md

 	creationDate: <Date the account was created>,

 	// Investor Information
-	email: <the email address for reaching the investor>,
+	email: <email address for the investor>,
-	legalName: <the legal name of the investor>,
+	legalName: <legal name of the investor>,
-	investorType: <the selected entity type for this investor>,
+	investorType: <entity type for the investor>,
-	verificationMethod: <the selected verification method (see below)>,
+	verificationMethod: <selected verification method (see below)>,
-	metadataTag: <optional platform-supplied metadata stored on investor>,
+	metadataTag: <optional platform-supplied metadata for the investor>,
 	dependentOnInvestors: [
 		<investorId of an investor whose accreditation impacts this investor's>
 	],

 	// Status and Accreditation information
 	status: <a status object for this user (see below)>,
-	accreditations: [<All accreditation objects for this user (see below)>], }
+	accreditations: [<An accreditation object for this user (see below)>], }
 ```

 An investor represents a single account in our API that can be an accredited investor.
-One person in your platform (eg. John Smith) may have multiple "investor accounts" at once – for example, if they are an individual investor, but also manage a company that invests.
+One user in your platform (eg. John Smith) may have multiple "investor accounts" at once – for example, if they are an individual investor, but also manage a company that invests.

 An investor may be have multiple recorded accreditations.
 In fact, because accreditations expire, most repeat investors will have multiple accreditations associated with them.

-**Platform-supplied fields (Pre-filled information)**
+### Platform-supplied fields (Pre-filled information)

 Our API allows platforms to automatically pre-fill the `email`,  `legalName`, and `investorType` of their investors' accounts.
 However, the combination of those three fields must be unique – no two investor accounts can have the same combination of `(email, legalName, investorType)`.

+### Investor Model Fields

 An investor model has the following structure: